 A native of Alaska, Christopher Freeze studied aerospace engineering throughout the western United States, has written articles for many aviation publications, including "Air & Space", "AOPA Pilot", "AOPA Flight Training", "General Aviation News", "EAA Sport Aviation", and "Air Line Pilot", as well as co-authored two books on his hobby, aviation archaeology.
 In 2022, he received the the Michael A. Dormheim Award from the National Press Club for his article series in "Air Line Pilot" on the Air Line Pilot Association's 90-year-long efforts to improve aviation safety and security.

 Christopher has self-developed and taught award-winning high school and FAA-approved curriculum, launched weather balloons and performed micro-gravity experiments with NASA, received numerous accolades as a professional flight instructor, and worked with some of the best and brightest minds in the aviation industry.

-A Captain in the Civil Air Patrol, Christopher is also knowledgeable in nearly all aspects of historic and modern aviation business, he also has consulted on numerous aviation startup businesses and projects.
+A Captain in the Civil Air Patrol where he is active in furthering the U.S. Air Force Auxiliary's aerospace education and emergency service missions, Christopher is also knowledgeable in nearly all aspects of historic and modern aviation business, he also has consulted on numerous aviation startup businesses and projects.

-Christopher is available for freelance writing projects and consultation services on a case-by-case basis, and adds expertise, credibility, and value to your team.
+Although presently in the full-time employ of the U.S. federal government, where he actively works to improve aviation safety, Christopher is available for freelance writing projects, book editing, and consultation services on a case-by-case basis, and adds expertise, credibility, and value to your team.